zoonderkins/blahdns/.github/ISSUE_TEMPLATE/bug-report-or-suport-request.md

 - [ ] I read the [README](https://github.com/ookangzheng/blahdns/blob/master/README.md)
 - [ ] I read the [FAQ](https://github.com/ookangzheng/blahdns/blob/master/FAQ.md)
 - [ ] I searched the [issues](https://github.com/ookangzheng/blahdns/issues?q=is%3Aissue+)
-- [ ] My issue is about the blahdns, and not DNS itself

 **Describe the issue**
 A clear and concise description of what the issue is.